 - Exclusive Andaspain Camino Guide Book

-Semana Santa or “Holy Week” is one of the most special times to be on the Camino de Santiago.
-This week long celebration fills the streets of Santiago de Compostela with processions.
-It is a tradition made famous in Spain as the population turns out to celebrate the Passion of Christ.
+Easter Week is one of the most special times to be on the Camino de Santiago.
+This week long celebration for Semana Santa or “Holy Week” fills the streets of Santiago de Compostela with processions.
+Easter Week is very famous in all of Spain because of the elaborate celebrations!

-We walk into Santiago de Compostela on Jueves Santo, or Holy Thursday, to view the Procesion de Jesus Flagelado, the silent procession that takes place at midnight through the cobbled streets of Santiago de Compostela.
-Arriving early allows you to enjoy the rest of the festivities through out the weekend.
+We walk into Santiago de Compostela on Jueves Santo, or Holy Thursday, to view the Procesion de Jesus Flagelado.
+This is the silent procession that takes place at midnight through the cobbled streets of Santiago de Compostela.
+Arriving early allows you to enjoy the rest of the Easter festivities through out the weekend.

 The week of processions, whether you are religious or not, are an amazing sight!

 Leading the processions are religious brotherhoods known as hermandades, or cofradías.
 They carry large floats known as pasos which depict different scenes from the gospels related to the Passion of Christ or the Sorrows of Virgin Mary.
 Often these floats are very large with many details.
 Those who carry the floats have their head covered by the traditional clothing, which is perhaps the most striking of elements.

 The participants are wearing the penitential robes, or nazarenos.
 They look like a tunic and cloak and have a hood with a conical tip called a capirote.
 The colors are quite dramatic and vary between processions.
 The whole appearance is a throwback to medieval times when the penitents could carry out their penance without being recognized.
 During the parade, you will see groups wearing one color nazarenos and capirote, representing a religious brotherhood, most often from the same church or village.